Probe into drug mafia will cover coastal districts: DGP | Law-Order

 Police officials have been instructed to take stringent action against drug abuse cases, he said.
 On the link between celebrities and the drug mafia, he said the Bengaluru police is handling the case well.

+The police will not differentiate between high profile cases involving sandalwood celebrities and drug peddlers, he said, adding all are equal before the law.
+He said NGOs, educational institutions, parentsand the media should work together to check the menace.

 The probe is being conducted on the strict instructions of Chief Minister B S Yediyurappa and the government has given the police a free hand to the police to deal with the drug mafia, he said.
-He said besides Bengaluru, Mangaluru is also turning out to be a hub for drug peddling.
+Besides Bengaluru, Mangaluru is also turning out to be a hub for drug peddling, the DGP added.

 - READ MORE ON: